Mathias Gidsel

-Mathias Gidsel (born 8 February 1999) is a Danish handball player who plays as a right back for Füchse Berlin and the Danish national team.
-He is the first player to win the IHF World Player of the Year award two years in a row (2023, 2024), a three-time IHF World Champion (2021, 2023, 2025), and an Olympic gold medalist (2024).
+Mathias Gidsel (born 8 February 1999) is a Danish professional handball player who plays as a right back for Füchse Berlin and the Danish national team.
+He is considered one of the best players of all time and is the first player to win the IHF World Player of the Year award three years in a row (2023, 2024, 2025), a three-time IHF World Champion (2021, 2023, 2025), and an Olympic gold medalist (2024).
 At the 2025 World Championship, he was named MVP and top scorer with 74 goals, helping extend Denmark's streak to four consecutive titles.
 Renowned for his exceptional shooting efficiency, high-volume scoring, and extraordinary stamina, Gidsel has been described as a "machine" by peers and coaches.

 Early life

 Gidsel attended Oure Efterskole at the age of 15, where he focused on developing his handball skills.
-Although he initially planned to stay for one year, he remained for five years, during which he attracted the attention of top-tier Danish club GOG Håndbold.
+Although he initially planned to stay for one year, he remained for five years, during which he attracted the attention of Danish club GOG Håndbold.

 Career

 GOG Håndbold

 Gidsel joined GOG Håndbold in 2014 while still attending Oure Efterskole.
 In 2017, he was promoted to the first team, where he established himself as a key player.
 He finished as runner-up in the Danish Championship on two occasions.
+When he played youth handball, several coaches had concerns about his size, and suggested retraining him to a wing-player.
+He did however continue as a back.

 In 2021, he was awarded Årets Fund (Breakthrough of the Year), a prize given by the National Olympic Committee and Sports Confederation of Denmark, Team Danmark, and Politiken.
 He became the first handball player to receive the award since 1957.

 In January 2022, Gidsel suffered a knee ligament injury that kept him out for most of the season.
 He returned in May and contributed to GOG winning the 2021–22 Danish Championship.